brendt/stitcher.io/src/content/blogs-for-devs/03-the-stack.md

 I want to make something clear: you're building a blog, not Facebook or Reddit.
 The only thing your website needs to do is serve a few simple HTML pages, CSS scripts and maybe an image here and there.
 I want to take you back to May, 2019; more specifically Wednesday the 15th.

 This was the first time one of my posts went viral on Hacker News.
-I posted a link without thinking too much of it, and noticed two hours later that more than 300 people were browsing my blog at once.
+I posted a link without thinking too much of it and noticed two hours later that more than 300 people were browsing my blog at once.
 It turned out the post was rather well received, and eventually ended up with [908 upvotes](*https://news.ycombinator.com/item?id=19917655).

 This is what going viral on Hackernews looks like: